Department of Bioengineering

 I want to investigate whether and how humans can modulate their mechanics (e.g. through muscle co-contraction) in order to improve their sensing, and how this influences human motor control.
 This important morphological computation aspect of neuromechanics has been little studied.
 It will bring important insight into human sensorimotor learning and control, and may yield critical inputs to robotics research.
 I want to elucidate the mechanisms by which humans use mechanical impedance and specific movements during haptic exploration in order to identify the environment’s physical features efficiently.

-I will further develop computational models to study how humans modify their exploratory strategies as a function of the sensory information originating from the interaction with the object being manipulated.
+I am further developing computational modelling to study how humans modify their exploratory strategies as a function of the sensory information originating from the interaction with the object being manipulated.
 These computational algorithms can be implemented on robot manipulators in order to efficiently identify objects’ features, with potential cutting-edge applications in robot-assisted diagnostics and surgery.